"Innovation is not a profit center; it is a public service mission."

 Not all researchers want to start a business.
 How do you foster relationships between researchers and companies that might be interested in their innovations?

-Does innovation generate revenue for the University?
+Does innovation bring in money for the University?

-The government chose Montpellier precisely because we, together with our partners, demonstrated that we had moved beyond competition between institutions to reach a stage of cooperation.
-All of our partnership and commercialization departments work together and have aligned their practices.
+The government chose Montpellier precisely because we, together with our partners, demonstrated that we had moved beyond competition between institutions to a stage of cooperation.
+All of our partnership and commercialization departments work together and have harmonized their practices.
 We have created a large community of innovation experts in Montpellier.

-We are well aware of our scientific strengths, but we are less familiar with our technological assets; yet if we want to help solve the problems arising in the socio-economic sphere and in society more broadly, we must map out these technological strengths and capabilities.
+We are well aware of our scientific strengths, but we are less familiar with our technological assets; yet if we want to help solve the problems arising in the socioeconomic sphere and in society more broadly, we must map out these technological strengths and capabilities.
 To do this, we need to listen, and the PUI will enable us to do just that.

 How?